greenemadeline/exclusion_manuscript/README.md

 + **DO YOU HAVE ENOUGH COMMITS?**
 	+ For full credit there should be at least FIVE commits with INFORMATIVE ASSOCIATED MESSAGES.
 For example, only the first 2 commit messages in this XKCD are informative: [this](https://xkcd.com/1296/).
 + Did you submit as a pull request by the deadline?
+If you do NOT submit by a pull request but instead by email, you will automatically lose 50%.
+It's gotta be a PR timestamped by the deadline!
+	+ I may not merge your PR before the deadline, but this will not affect your grade.
+As long as you send the PR on time you are fine!
+Like the post office.
 + Do all R files run/knit without errors **when run from the directory where they reside**?
 	+ Is your knitted Rmarkdown document PROFESSIONAL?
 Think: Would I be comfortable sharing this document with a potential **future employer**?
 + Did you COMMENT your code?